sdsc/sdsc-summer-institute-2022/4.1b_advanced_git_github/README.md

 Yup!
 There is a bug!

-As a quick check, let's roll back the code to the last commit and re-run the test to see if the bug is still there.
+As a quick check, let's roll back the code to the previous commit and re-run the test to see if the bug is still there.

 ```
 git checkout HEAD~1